Llanik/Hypertool/README.md

 The tool is designed for exploratory analysis, material mapping, and comparison of different unmixing strategies on hyperspectral cubes.

 ### Key Features
-- Unmixing of VNIR, SWIR, or fused VNIR+SWIR hyperspectral cubes
+- Unmixing of VNIR, SWIR, or fused VNIR+SWIR hyperspectral cubes and FTIR specra.
 - Flexible endmember sources:
   - **Spectral libraries (CSV)**
   - **Manual selection** from image pixels or regions